course-details-portlet

 Course content

-Environmental input-output analysis is a well-established method for environmental footprinting and sustainable development.
-The objective of this course is to introduce the method, as well as provide insight into two fields of applications.
-The first part of the course shows how data from the national accounts provides a basis for economic as well as environmental accounting.
+The objective of this course is to introduce the method, as well as provide insights into two fields of applications.
+The first part of the course shows how data from national accounts provide a basis for economic as well as environmental accounting.
 Based on this, the input-output framework is developed.
 It provides a method for identifying the production activities and analyzing the environmental impact of an arbitrary basket of goods as well as all domestic consumption.
-The second part of the course focuses on the application of input-output analysis to understand the material flows (MFA) within our society.
-Understanding this is becoming increasingly important to develop a sustainable society.
+The second part of the course focuses on the application of input-output analysis in the environmental accounting of companies, cities and nations.
 The last part of the course addresses methods for analyzing environmental aspects of international trade and consumption using multi-regional input-output tables.
 This includes assessing environmental impacts associated with imported goods and services.

 Learning outcome

 Knowledge: – The course provides the student with knowledge about: – Environmentally extended Input-output analysis (EIO). – National Accounts and environmental extensions. – Construction of input-output matrices based on the national accounts. –Application of EIO for environmental assessment of production and consumption activities on a sector, national regional and global level.
 The course gives the student insight about: How to assess environmental repercussions in large production networks.
 Material flows in an economy.
 Emissions associated with the production of traded goods.
+Household footprints and rebound effects of climate- and circular economy policies.
 Skills: The course should enable the student to: Describe and solve production and consumption balances as a set of linear equations (basic matrix algebra).
 Assess the environmental impacts associated with production and consumption activities.
 Read and interpret scientific papers in environmental input-output analysis.
 Use computer programming (python) for the required modeling and presentation of results.
 General competence: The course should give the student insight on: The environmental impacts of production and consumption.

 Learning methods and activities